elhassane1230/docai/README.md

   validates/serialises for free and stages are individually testable.
 - **Honest evaluation.** Span-level (not token-level) NER F1; VOC-style mAP;
   micro-averaged CER/WER.
-The classification metric is measured on the *OCR output of noisy scans*, not on clean text — i.e. it includes upstream error.
+The classification metric is measured on the *OCR output of noisy scans*, not on clean text, i.e. it includes upstream error.

 See [`docs/ARCHITECTURE.md`](docs/ARCHITECTURE.md) and
 [`docs/RESULTS.md`](docs/RESULTS.md) for details, and